 The FAFSA application process begins in October 1 of each year.
 FASFA has a 2-year look-back for colleges to review income and assets when considering the aid package they will offer.

-How are parental assets considered in financial aid decisions?
+How are parental assets considered in college financial aid decisions?

 Up to 5.64% of family assets, including any 529 accounts they own, are included in the determination of the student’s Expected Family Contribution.